mochoabuilds/-cognition-/README.md

 ## 3.1 SYSTEM OVERVIEW

 * Our system consists of an off-the-shelf camera and Jetson Xavier NX embedded computing board that runs our code using NVIDIA's JetPack SDK for libraries, APIs, debugging and optimization.
+The goal is to create a 'digital twin' of a corner store that integrates real-time data from off-the-shelf cameras to display the state of the shop at any given time, and extend that understanding towards autonomous checkout.
+Using off-the-shelf cameras, embedded computing boards and AI models our system better understands guest behaviors and preferences at any given time.
+The computing board is optimized using NVIDIA's Metropolis framework to performs real-time computations of AI algorithms on the edge.
+This system tests and measures the success of autonomous checkout accuracy rates and extends these valuable insights to corner stores across the system.

 ## 3.2 DOWNLOAD OPEN SOURCE MODELS (PRETRAINING)